 Q: What’s the biggest difference between visiting London and living in London?

 A: The biggest difference is you don’t have to worry about working and earning a living.
 When I visited here in 2012, it was PURE fun.
 I had money, not a lot of it, but I didn’t have to really worry about making money at that point and I just enjoyed myself.
 When I moved here, the struggle was real.
 I moved here in December – the depths of winter (Winter isn’t fun here – it feels like there is about 3 hours of sunlight).
 It took me nearly five months to get a job, which at that point, I had nearly run out of my savings, we didn’t have a place of our own to live (we lived with my fiance’s parents for over a year).
 We had to save half of our pay checks every month and the daily grind of getting up, travelling over an hour to get to work (both ways!) and dealing with the daily pressures of work was VERY exhausting.
 There were times I really wanted to raise the white flag and go back to the US, but I am really glad I stuck it out because it all turned around and clicked in to place.
 The biggest difference is, there are a lot of responsibilities that come with actually LIVING in a big city like London – you need to really think about money, how it’s going to affect your quality of life and how you’re going to make it.
+If it wasn’t for me sticking to it, educating myself a little more, reading into helpful advice like this investing 101 page and other various resources, as well as never actually raising the white flag, I might not have made it.

 Q: What’s the biggest difference between working in London and working in the US?